ISTE-VESIT-ORG/Machinera-2020/README.md

 See the [open issues](https://github.com/ISTE-VESIT-ORG/Machinera-2020/issues) for a list of proposed features (and known issues).

+## Pull Request

+1) Find a project you want to contribute to
+2) Fork it
+3) Clone it to your local system
+4) Make a new branch
+5) Make your changes
+6) Push it back to your repo
+7) Click the Compare & pull request button
+8) Click Create pull request to open a new pull request If the reviewers ask for changes, repeat steps 5 and 6 to add more commits to your pull request.

 <!-- CONTRIBUTING -->
 ## Contributing

+If you feel to add any piece of code or something extra which is not there in the given material or if you want to request any feature you can raise an issue.
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are **greatly appreciated** by **ISTE-VESIT**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)